GCose/schedli/docs/architecture.md

 1. A reset token is generated and stored on the user document with a 1-hour expiry
 2. A reset link is emailed to the user
-3. On submission, the token is validated, the password is updated, and the token is cleared
+3. On submission, the token is validated, the password is updated, the reset token is cleared, and the refresh token is cleared — invalidating all active sessions

 ---